Skip to main content

 1. Open Terminal (found in Applications > Utilities).

-2. Run the following command to check the signature:
+2. Run either of the following commands to check the signature of the corresponding file:

 codesign -dv /Applications/Cryptomator.app